There’s nothing sweeter than the moment your baby eventually dozes off after an eternity of rocking and singing.

 God knows you need it.

 Don’t worry.
-I’m here to help you identify the reasons behind this issue and provide guidance on lengthening your baby’s short naps.
+I’m here to help you identify the reasons behind this issue and guide lengthening your baby’s short naps.

 Table of Contents